chang2keedata/p2-product-reviews-rest-api/README.md

-# TGCProject2 - Earphone REST API
+# TGCProject2 - Bluetooth Earphone REST API

 ## Intro
-This is a restful API designed for a project on earphone.
+This is a restful API designed for a project on bluetooth earphone.
 This API was created using Nodejs, Expressjs, MongoDB, and hosted on Heroku ([Link Here](https://tgc-earphone-review-rest-api.herokuapp.com "https://tgc-earphone-review-rest-api.herokuapp.com")).

 User are able to search, read, edit, delete the earphone post with login authentication (email and password).
 Although our server is built encryption system to hash all the users' password, please don't use any online banking related password.